Lannnnnnn/Programmming-Challenge/README.md

 ```
 The main.py takes two arguments to run.
 The first argument is the txt file that contains the website we want to scrape the articles from (Ex:
 https://www.aljazeera.com/where/mozambique/).
 If we have other websites to extract the articles, we could simply add the websites' urls to the url.txt file.
 The second argument is the folder path where we save 10 latest scraped articles from the website.
-It could be either an empty existing folder or a brand new path
+It could be either an empty existing folder or a new path.

 ## The format of the collected articles
 In the web scraping step, I keep only the paragraphs of articles and remove all the unnecessary images, comments, publishing date, etc. In each of the article